• Who we are

 Projects Assistant

-Karina studied law in France and Colombia and holds a Master’s degree in International law from the University Panthéon-Assas Paris 2.
+Karina studied law in France and Colombia and holds a Master’s degree in International Law from Panthéon-Assas University Paris 2.

-Passionate about human rights and development issues, Karina has worked and volunteered for the EU, the UN as well as several NGOs, including ECPM and Parliamentarians for Global Action.
-Between January 2018 and June 2019, she worked for the Bulgarian Red Cross and IOM on projects providing humanitarian assistance and integration support to asylum seekers and refugees in Bulgaria.
+Passionate about human rights and development issues, Karina has worked and volunteered with the European Union, the UN, and various NGOs.
+Between January 2018 and June 2019, she worked with the Bulgarian Red Cross and IOM on humanitarian aid and refugee and asylum seeker integration projects.

-Karina has lived and worked in Bulgaria, France, Colombia, Mexico, the Netherlands and is fluent in English, French, Spanish and Bulgarian.
-She is currently based in Malawi where she works as a Project Support Officer for United Purpose, a community-led development NGO.
+Karina has lived and worked in Bulgaria, France, Colombia, Mexico, and the Netherlands.
+She is fluent in English, French, Spanish, and Bulgarian.
+She is currently based in Malawi, where she works for United Purpose, a development NGO.

-Convinced that the realisation of economic, social and cultural rights is the key to sustainable development, social justice and equality in Sub-Saharan Africa, she decided to join Human Dignity as a volunteer in 2017.
+Believing that the realization of economic, social, and cultural rights is key to sustainable development and social justice, Karina joined the Human Dignity team as a volunteer in 2017.

 Ms Seynabou Benga (Senegal-France)